 The client relaxes on a massage couch whilst their therapist employs highly accurate, rhythmic, 1mm-deep skin movement techniques over key lymphatic sites across the body.
 The flow of treatment draws lymph along its natural anatomically-directional pathways, clearing blockages and encouraging increased lymphatic flow.
 No massage oil is used.

-Before commencing any treatment, at your first appointment I will also conduct a full health and well-being assessment in order to understand whether you have any conditions or issues which might be affected by manual lymphatic drainage massage.
-It is an opportunity for me to answer any questions you might have and for me to understand what you are hoping to achieve through your treatment.
+Before commencing your treatment we will also conduct a full health and well-being assessment in order to understand whether you have any conditions or issues which might be affected by manual lymphatic drainage massage.
+It is an opportunity to ask any questions you might have and for me to understand exactly what you are hoping to achieve through your treatment.

 This initial assessment process takes approx 20-30 minutes and is free of charge; during the pandemic it will be conducted by telephone in advance of your visit to the practice in Kingston.
 At subsequent appointments, we naturally review any health changes and your progress before proceeding.